Become a student member of University Misconduct Committees: A jury of one’s peers

 Training for this role is compulsory, so you must be available to attend one training session before you start.

-Further training dates are yet to be determined, but are expected to occur around May/June.
+The next training dates for 2021 are yet to be determined, but are expected to occur around July/August.

 How to apply